The Cheapest Cox Internet Plans: Save Money on Wi-Fi

 1. Sign up for a Cox Mobile plan (which costs between $15 and $45 a month).

-2. Sign up for a Cox Internet plan (your cheapest option is the Go Fast plan.
+2. Sign up for a Cox Internet plan (your cheapest option is the Fast plan.
 But any plan works).

 Cheapest Cox TV and internet packages

 Cox’s TV and internet package savings aren’t as cut and dry as the phone packages.
 You can get a bundle that includes both TV and internet service, but the savings depend on which internet plan you sign up for and how many TV channels you get.
-Here are five examples of available packages.
+Here are some examples of available packages.

 Bundle package